Skip to content

 Important Notes

-If you have the Windows 11 Single Language Edition, you can’t change the main display language without upgrading your Windows version first, but adding languages still gives you access to useful features like voice typing.
+If you have the Windows 11 Single Language Edition, you cannot change the main display language without upgrading.
+However, you can still add other languages to use helpful tools like voice typing or reading text aloud, which remains beneficial.

 Adding languages can help you use Windows in your preferred language and enjoy features like voice typing and reading aloud.